FuelLabs/fuels-ts/apps/docs/src/guide/transactions/transaction-parameters.md

 # Transaction Parameters

 Transaction parameters allow you to configure various aspects of your blockchain transactions.
+Dependent on these parameters, it may introduce a [transaction policy](./transaction-policies.md).
 The parameters are:

 1. Gas Price - The price you're willing to pay for each unit of [gas](https://docs.fuel.network/docs/intro/glossary/#gas) consumed during the transaction execution.
 1. Gas Limit - The maximum amount of gas you're willing to allow the transaction to consume.
 If the amount of gas a transaction will use is greater than the gas limit, the transaction will fail.